OIG Academy Online Program Terms of Use

 6. Reservation of Rights

-The Office of the Inspector General reserves the right to amend these Terms from time to time.
+The Office of the Inspector General's OIG Academy reserves the right to amend these Terms from time to time.
 Use of the online class materials constitutes acceptance and agreement to any adjustment to these Terms.

 8. Awarding Designations and Certifications

-The OIG Academy's webpage, publications and other public materials may include names of MCPPO Designation holders and School Project Designer/Owner’s Project Manager and Charter School certificate holders.
-Information may be placed in a searchable electronic database and include designation/certificate issuance and/or expiration dates.
-By applying for a designation and/or taking and passing applicable examinations, you expressly agree to the use of the aforementioned information by the Massachusetts Office of the Inspector General’s OIG Academy.
+The Office of the Inspector General's OIG Academy webpage, publications and other public materials may include names of MCPPO Designation holders and School Project Designer/Owner’s Project Manager Certificate holders.
+By applying for a designation and/or taking and passing applicable examinations, you expressly agree to the use of the aforementioned information by the Office of the Inspector General's OIG Academy.

 If a student does not pass the exam after three attempts, the student may retake the same class in the future at no cost.
 The OIG Academy and the student must mutually agree upon the future session of the class the student will retake.
 The student must email MA-IGO-Training@mass.gov to request a class retake.
 Students are under no obligation to retake the class.
 However, there will be no refunds or credits issued.
 This same exam policy will apply to the class retake.
 A student who does not successfully complete the class a second time will not receive a refund or credit.
 If the student would like to enroll in the class again (a third time), the student will be required to pay any required class fees, and the process will begin anew.